A Programming Framework for Robot Swarms

 Abstract

 Swarm robotics is a well-evolved research area over the past couple of decades.
-In this paper, we introduce a framework for programming swarm robots in a novel approach based on behaviour categorization, pheromone communication, and state representation.
-The framework is packaged with a set of well defined and tested behaviours that are structured based on the level of interactions between robots.
-These behaviours can be combined and integrated into the user code when implementing new behaviours.
+In this paper, we introduce a framework for programming swarm robots in a novel approach based on behavior categorization, pheromone communication, and state representation.
+The framework is packaged with a set of well defined and tested behaviors that are structured based on the level of interactions between robots.
+These behaviors can be combined and integrated into the user code when implementing new behaviors.
 Robots function in a user-defined state and per- form actions attributed to that state.
-We have used a behaviour- based bottom-up design approach for designing these behaviours which eventually alleviate the debugging and implementation process.
+We have used a behaviors-based bottom-up design approach for designing these behaviors which eventually alleviate the debugging and implementation process.
 The efficacy of our work is validated using results obtained from a custom-built simulation platform.
-These results include tests involving an random movement behaviour, an object finding behaviour, and implementation of an aggregation behaviour.
+These results include tests involving an random movement behavior, an object finding behavior, and implementation of an aggregation behavior.

 Index Terms

-robot-swarm, bottom-up design approach, virtual pheromone, behaviour-based design, swarm aggregation
+robot-swarm, bottom-up design approach, virtual pheromone, behavior-based design, swarm aggregation